CannaBites | An Eye on Cannabis

 The distinction between cannabis and hemp has given rise to two separate markets, each with unique perspectives on how hemp-derived cannabinoids should be regulated.
 While both industries involve the cultivation, processing, and sale of essentially the same plant, they are sharply divided by significant differences in taxation, regulatory frameworks, and operational challenges.

 Advocates in the legal cannabis industry argue for more stringent regulations on intoxicating cannabinoids to safeguard consumer safety, prevent underage access, and ensure fair market practices.
-Conversely, professionals in the hemp-derived cannabinoid products market are hoping that the definition will remain unchanged, asserting that 'closing the loophole' could put an end to their businesses.
+Conversely, professionals in the hemp-derived cannabinoid products market are hoping that the definition will remain unchanged, asserting that 'closing the THCa loophole' could put an end to their businesses.
 They argue that this change would impact not only businesses in the hemp-derived products space but also those in hemp farming for the grain and fiber markets, as well as seed companies, breeders, and flower producers operating across state lines.

 The intensifying debate over the 2024 Farm Bill also comes at a tumultuous time for the legal cannabis market.
 The potential rescheduling of cannabis from a Schedule I to Schedule III narcotic under the Controlled Substances Act (CSA) looms on the horizon, adding further complexity to the future of these industries.